near/docs/docs/tutorials/test-your-smart-contracts.md

 Let's make a very simple JavaScript user interface (UI).
 We'll initialize the pieces we need to interact with the smart contract, then we'll write a few functions that will allow us to interact with a canvas to save coordinates to the blockchain using the smart contract we wrote above.

 > In the file `src/main.js`
-> - Replace the values of `viewMethods` and `changeMethods` with our new smart contract methods.
+> - Replace the values of `viewMethods` and `changeMethods` (lines 17 & 18 in Gitpod) with our new smart contract methods.

 ```js
 window.contract = await near.loadContract(nearConfig.contractName, {